The Case for Cardinality Lower Bounds: Introduction

-\sparagraph{Technical Overview.} \xbound, exploits, similar to \lpbound{} (and sketch-based estimators~\cite{join-sketch, nicolau-sketch}), the key fact that the size of a join is the dot-product of the join-key degree vectors $\va$ and $\vb$ of two relations $A$ and $B$, respectively.
-Our approach relies on the following observation: Lower bounds require inequalities that bound from below this very dot product; we refer to these as \emph{reverse} inequalities.
-Fortunately, reverse inequalities only require a handful of statistics: $\lpinfty$---the maximum key frequency, $\ltwo$---the Euclidean norm of the degree vector, and $\lninfty$--the minimum key frequency.
+Similar to \lpbound{} and sketch-based estimators~\cite{join-sketch, nicolau-sketch}, \xbound the key fact that the size of a join is the inner product of the join-key degree vectors $\va$ and $\vb$ of two relations $A$ and $B$, respectively.
+Our approach relies on the following observation: Lower bounds require inequalities that bound from below this very inner product; we refer to these as \emph{reverse} inequalities.
+Fortunately, reverse inequalities only require a handful of statistics: $\lpinfty$---the maximum key frequency, $\ltwo$---the Euclidean norm of the degree vector, and $\lninfty$---the minimum key frequency.
 On the other hand, they require \emph{positive} input vectors.
 We will thus first lower bound the number of non-zero entries in the entry-wise product $\va \odot \vb$, enabling their application.
-This step requires the presence of min/max-values on the corresponding join columns, which are readily available in database catalogs and modern file formats.